-Master Economics: Behavioural Economics and Game Theory (track)
+Master Economics: Behavioural Economics & Game Theory (track)

 The Behavioural Economics & Game Theory track in the Economics Master's programme focuses on the psychology of economic behaviour.
 In reality, most decisions are not based on calculated optimal behaviour but on psychological, social, cognitive and emotional factors that frame the problem before arriving at a decision.
 Delve into these hidden motives in this single-year Master’s track.